Tuition and Fees

 For classes that begin at times other than the first week (seven calendar days) of the term:

 - A 100% refund will be given if the student drops the class prior to the first class meeting.

-- A 75% refund will be given if the student drops the class prior to or on the 10% point of the class.
+- A 75% refund will be given if the student drops the class on or before the 10% point of the class.
 Students who fail to attend classes at all, and who are marked as "never attended" by the instructors, will be de-registered from the class rosters.

 For classes for which the college collects receipts that are not required to be deposited into the State Treasury account, the college will adopt local refund policies.

-A 100% refund will be given if the class in which the student is officially registered is cancelled by the college.
+A 100% refund will be given if the class in which the student is officially registered is canceled by the college.

-When a student withdraws entirely and the tuition refund is approved by the college as set forth above, student activity, community schools, and graduation fees will be refunded in total.
+When a student withdraws entirely and the tuition refund is approved by the college as set forth above, student activity and community schools fees will be refunded in total.

 In the event of a student's death, all tuition and fees paid for that term may be refunded to the estate of the deceased.

 Books will be accepted for full refund when the student withdraws from the college or drops a class on or before the 10% point in the semester, provided the books have not been marked in or otherwise defaced.
 Students must present requests for book refunds (with sales receipts) by the 10% point in the semester to the bookstore manager, who is authorized to accept or reject the request for refund.